milovanovic/nco/README.md

 - `NCOSpec.scala` - used for testing complete NCO module.
 Can be run using `testOnly nco.NCOSpec` command
 - `analysesTesterUtil.scala` - contains functions used for plotting frequency and time domains of signals
 - `analysesTester` - contains tester used for parameter analysis of the NCO generator
 - `analysesSpec` - used for analysing performance of generated NCO modules depending on several parameters.
 Can be run using `testOnly nco.NCOAnalysisSpec` command

 Tester functions such as `peek`, `poke` and `expect`, available inside `DspTester` (check [dsptools Chisel library ](http://github.com/ucb-bar/dsptools)), are extensively used for design testing.

+## NCOLazyModuleBlock

+NCOLazyModuleBlock is a generator of numerically controlled oscillators with the same parameters and functionalities as the NCO generator described above, with one difference: it can use AXI4 Interface for accessing memory-mapped control registers.
+Whether this interface will be used or not depends on the parameters for input interfaces and multiplier.
+Following memory-mapped control registers can exist:
+- `poff` - phase offset value when `poffType` parameter is set as Config
+- `freq` - phase increment/phase value when `pincType` parameter is set as Config
+- `inputEN` - input enable signal when `pincType` parameter is set as Fixed
+- `enableMultiplying` - multiplying enable signal when `useMultiplier` parameter is set as true
+- `multiplyingFactor` - factor value for multiplying when `useMultiplier` parameter is set as true.
+This value can be smaller or equal 1 and it is of the `protoOut` data type and format.
+It can be assigned by sending the binary representation in the appropriate format converted to integer value.
+For example, if FixedPoint data type with width equal to 16 and binary point equal to 14 is used, for setting the multiplying factor to 0.5, value of 0x2000 should be sent (binary representation of 0.5 in appropriate format is 00.10000000000000, converted to integer value it is 0010000000000000 binary or 0x2000 hex).

+Also, input phase/phase increment and/or phase offset can have AXI4 Streaming Slave Interface if appropriate parameters are set as Streaming.
+Output signals always have AXI4 Streaming Master Interface.